-If you follow digital marketing trends you know that social media has mightily replaced e-mail as the most talked about means of reaching customers.
+If you follow digital marketing trends, you know that social media has mightily replaced email as the most talked-about means of reaching customers.
 Proponents tout the fact that you can target ads to certain demographics with unprecedented accuracy.
-Do you want to reach mothers with an upper middle class income that have a child who recently started driving?
+Do you want to reach mothers with an upper middle class income who have a child who recently started driving?
 You can do that through social media advertising.

 Convinced yet?
-If you aren’t using e-mail as a marketing tool, you’re failing to tap in to the single best online vehicle your business could have for producing revenue.
+If you aren’t using email as a marketing tool, you could be failing to tap into the single best online vehicle your business could have for producing revenue.

 The Glaring Problem

 Even if you could buy a list legally, you won’t see good results.
-Popular e-mail marketing platform Survey Monkey compiled historical data from the days when purchased e-mail lists were popular.
+Popular email marketing platformcompiled historical data from the days when purchased email lists were popular.
 It found that open rates were terrible.
-In fact, it was so bad that people wouldn’t even open the e-mail to unsubscribe.
+In fact, it was so bad that people wouldn’t even open the email to unsubscribe.

 How to Build a List the Right Way